quinnlue/LLM/README.md

     new friend.

     He had always wanted to be my friend so much that it seemed like every time we talked about something important or interesting, he would say "thank you."
 He never really cared if anything happened because he just felt so good knowing that everyone else around him wasn't too bad at what they did together!

     So after being through this whole process all over again, I decided to give up on him completely.
 I didn't want to let him down any more than ever before giving up entirely.

     And then, as I thought about it now, I realized how much I needed him - even though I know wouldn't have done that without him.
-I could not help myself from thinking that everything ight go wrong during this entire journey.
+I could not help myself from thinking that everything right go wrong during this entire journey.

     Now, I'm glad to hear that I finally gave up hope...but still, I couldn't resist taking solace in the fact that I could do something truly special once again.